 I left Charlie’s resting place on the hilltop above Kona with no more answers to the lingering questions I had had when I first stumbled upon this story many, many years ago.
 What exactly happened in that cabin that December evening was only known by Charlie, Frankie, and their year-old daughter, Nancy.

-And Frankie took the truth with her to the grave.
+Nancy was too young to remember that night and Frankie took the truth with her to the grave.

 Note: Many sources claim that Frankie Silver was the first woman hanged in North Carolina, but this is not the case – Frankie was 112 years too late to be the first.
 A number of women were executed from 1720 – 1832 for various infractions they were found guilty of committing, with the majority of them being listed as either blacks or slaves.
 The first execution of a woman in North Carolina was Magdalen Collar in 1720.
 Magdalen was described as “a poor woman” who was executed for hiding the death of her bastard son.
 Magdalen’s name appears in North Carolina’s colonial records, but unlike the other women executed before Frankie, the ethnicity of Magdalen is not listed.

-A Note about Frankie’s Family: After her execution, Frankie’s parents and some of her siblings were victims of ”odd” deaths.
+A note about Frankie’s family: After her execution, Frankie’s parents and some of her siblings were victims of ”odd” deaths.
 Her father, Isaiah, was cutting down a chestnut tree, when either he was struck by a falling branch or the tree fell on him, depending upon the source.
 Her mother, Barbara, died of snake-bite.
 Her brother Blackstone was hanged as a horse-thief in Kentucky, exact date unknown.
 Her brother Joseph, “Joe,” is listed as “sudden death” at the age of 49.
 Her brother Jackson, “Jack,” served in the Civil War and was allowed to go home due to “old age,” dying in 1864 at the age of 57.